 Feed and clean shift volunteer

 Most volunteers will begin by joining a feed and clean shift before expanding to other roles.
 Feed and clean shift volunteers are expected to commit to at least one shift a week, on the same day each week.
-Morning shifts start between 8 and 9am whilst evening shifts start at 5pm.
+Morning shifts start at 9am whilst evening shifts start at 5pm.
 Both shifts may last up to 3 or 4 hours depending on the number of casualties at the centre at the time.
 Within your role as a part of the feed and clean shift you will be expected to feed and clean the cages of casualties in care, handle wildlife casualties, including birds and mammals - training will be provided on how to do this correctly - and undertake basic cleaning including sweeping and mopping.
 You must be fairly mobile as some cages are fairly low to the floor so will require kneeling and bending down to reach.

 Please remember that unlike domestic animals, wildlife will be frightened of humans, and therefore we need to keep our contact with them down to a minimum, keep noise and disturbance low, and handle them as little as possible.